codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 </RelativeLayout>
 ```

-`ConstraintLayout` code will look like this:
+If you would like to use `ConstraintLayout` instead of `RelativeLayout`, your `activity_chat.xml` code can look like this instead of the above:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <android.support.constraint.ConstraintLayout xmlns:android="http://schemas.android.com/apk/res/android"